LuxImagingAI/URT/README.md

 - Manual download represented by the "Manual" downloader class instead of "none"
 - Changed format of datasets in datasets.yaml
 - Attempt to move errors to the beginning of the process to avoid disruptions during the download process
+- Download and conversion of multiple datasets more robust

 ### Removed
 - Username and password are not given as argument anymore